Chelny/medical-booking-app/README.md

 Open the browser and go to http://localhost:3000/.
 You should see the login page.

-GraphQL playground is accessible at http://localhost:3000/api/graphql.
+GraphQL playground is accessible at http://localhost:3000/api/graphql in case you need it.

 <br/>